Aravindh1895/Industrial_copper_modelling/README.md

 The necessary data files are included in the project directory:
 - copper_data.csv: The dataset containing sales and pricing data.
 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for details